Codeword-Segmentation Rate-Splitting Multiple Access and Evaluation under Suboptimal Decoding: Performance Evaluation using Mismatched Decoding

 \subsection{Evaluation of RSMA and CS-RSMA}

-We assume that each user applies a suboptimal decoding strategy by treating the desired signals optimally but the undesired signals as Gaussian random variables with the same variance\footnote{This decoding strategy is based on implications on soft codeword level interference cancellation for SIC receivers, and joint-demapping receivers for non-SIC receivers proposed in \cite{Sibo_TCOM}.
-It assumes that the decoding metrics for common and private streams are separable.
-The joint-demapping receiver is classified as a non-SIC receiver in \cite{Sibo_TCOM}, which effectively treats the desired signals optimally when demodulating a stream.
-This is not the only possible decoding strategy.
-For clarity, we leave the analysis for other decoding strategies for future works.}.
-For example, when user-$k$ decodes $s_\text{c}$, it treats $\mathbf{h}_k^H \mathbf{p}_k s_{\text{p},k}$ optimally, but treats $\{\mathbf{h}_k^H \mathbf{p}_{k'} s_{k'} \}$ as $\mathcal{CN}(0,|\mathbf{h}_k^H\mathbf{p}_{k'}|^2)$, $\forall k' \in \mathcal{K}/k$.
+We assume that each user applies a suboptimal decoding strategy by treating the desired signals optimally, but the undesired signals as Gaussian random variables with the same variance.\footnote{This is not the only possible decoding strategy.
+For clarity, we leave the analysis of other decoding strategies for future work.} For example, when user-$k$ decodes $s_\text{c}$, it treats $\mathbf{h}_k^H \mathbf{p}_k s_{\text{p},k}$ optimally, but treats $\{\mathbf{h}_k^H \mathbf{p}_{k'} s_{k'} \}$ as $\mathcal{CN}(0,|\mathbf{h}_k^H\mathbf{p}_{k'}|^2)$, $\forall k' \in \mathcal{K}/k$.
 This decoding strategy is based on the assumption that desired signals are typically stronger than unwanted signals.
 An implication of \cite{Sibo_FAGCI} is that treating strong interference as Gaussian random variables can lead to significant losses, whereas the impact of treating weak interference as Gaussian random variables can be negligible.
 Hence, we consider decoders that treat the desired signals optimally to enable high performance under limited allowance for decoding complexity.

-The instantaneous achievable information rates of the common and desired private streams at user-$k$ can be measured by GMI as follows: \begin{itemize} \item For the common stream:
+Next, we present instantaneous information rate expressions associated with the common and private streams in relation to user-$k$.
+Shortly, we will see how these expressions are used to formulate provably achievable rates.
+These are given as follows: \begin{itemize} \item For the common stream:

 \item For the private stream assuming SIC is applied to remove the common stream signal:

 \item For the private stream assuming SIC-free receivers, i.e., the decoding of the private stream is under interference from the common stream: